Automattic/jetpack/readme.txt

 **Bug Fixes:**

 * Internationalization: added Moroccan Arabic translation, switched to language packs for Croatian, Spanish (Chile) and Greek. #5140
+* Internationalization: added fallback so that a warning isn't thrown if translations don't exist.  #5166

 = 4.3.1 =